-Volunteers at Horatio’s Garden Salisbury, based in the Duke of Cornwall Spinal Treatment Centre of Salisbury District Hospital, have today been honoured with the Queen’s Award for Voluntary Service.
+Volunteers at Horatio’s Garden Salisbury, based in the Duke of Cornwall Spinal Treatment Centre of Salisbury District Hospital, were honoured on 2nd June 2019 with the Queen’s Award for Voluntary Service.
 This is equivalent to a group MBE and is the highest award given to UK volunteer groups.

 As our Salisbury garden was the first to be opened back in 2012 many of the volunteers here have been involved since the very beginning, making the award even more poignant.
 They have seen the charity grow from a local project to a national organisation which is now planting hope for spinal injury patients across the United Kingdom.
 It is testament to their incredible dedication that they are still as committed today as they were then, a quality which is perfectly acknowledged by this honour.